These Low Sodium Instant Pot Pinto Beans are:

 - Drain beans if desired, and garnish with extra chopped cilantro or onions.
 Enjoy!

 *Please note, all nutrition content is estimated based on the ingredients we used, it may vary based on your ingredients.
-Always check your nutrition labels to confirm amounts.
+Always check your nutrition labels to verify sodium amounts.

 This post may contain affiliate links.
-As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
+Please note I may earn a small commission from qualifying purchases from affiliate programs, at no additional cost to you.
+Please read our privacy policy for more information.

 I’m new to your site and to low-salt eating.
 Is there any indication what size the servings of your recipes are?